 What is Kenpo Karate?

-Although there is no definitive litmus test for what "is" or "is not" Kenpo Karate, the basics, techniques, forms, sets, etc. on this site are based on the Kenpo Karate I learned under the direction and leadership of Ed Parker Sr.
+Although there is no definitive litmus test for what "is" or "is not" Ed Parker's American Kenpo Karate, the basics, techniques, forms, sets, etc. on this site are based on the Kenpo I learned under the direction and leadership of Ed Parker Sr.

 Mr. Parker was the undisputed founder and leader of American Kenpo.
-My personal art is not an exact replica of what I learned in the Ed Parker system of Kenpo.
-I don't even think it would be possible for me to replicate someone else's art to the point that I could say I teach their art.
-My personal art is simply the end result of studying the Ed Parker system of Kenpo for more than forty years.
+My personal art is not an exact replica of the Ed Parker system of Kenpo.
+I don't even think it would be possible for someone to replicate someone else's art to the point that I could say I teach their art.
+My personal art is simply the end result of studying the Ed Parker system of Kenpo since 1972.

 Kenpo is the system I teach.
 If, however, we were to examine my